Uwe Boll: Critic boxing matches – "Raging Boll"

 Other contestants responded less negatively.
 Alexander, in a Toronto Star article, recounts being invited to Boll's beach house on the following day, where Boll asked him about the reasons for his negative reviews.
 Alexander bluntly told Boll that his movies were "bloated, expensive and incoherent attempts at aping American genre pictures, sporting some of the most boneheaded casting choices in filmdom".
 He also stated that Boll was an "insane, two-fisted rogue, and a shockingly honest one at that, someone who absolutely adores film, knows its history and truly lives for what he does."

 Alexander referred to the event as "the weirdest pop culture bizarre journalism stunt I've ever been involved in."
 Minter also praised what he had seen of Boll's upcoming production known as Seed.
-Boll praised the contestants in a post fight press conference, stating "I now like the critics...
+Boll praised the contestants in a post fight press conference, stating "I now like the critics. ...
 Everybody who was in the ring showed guts.
 Nobody dived."

-Electronic Gaming Monthly's November 2006 edition's "The Rest of the Crap" section, written by critic Seanbaby, described Seanbaby's own involvement.
+Electronic Gaming Monthlys November 2006 edition's "The Rest of the Crap" section, written by critic Seanbaby, described Seanbaby's own involvement.
 Boll was going to appear on G4's Attack of the Show! to promote this fight by sparring with one of the hosts.
 Seanbaby stated that, "Again, he's a matchmaking genius, because everyone on TV is three feet tall.
 If you were watching Attack of the Show during the time I cohosted, you might have noticed that I could have leaned over and eaten host Kevin Pereira."
 A producer of the show then asked if Seanbaby would come and spar in the host's place for the event.
 Seanbaby said that he trains in muay thai and Brazilian jiu-jitsu, stating that "boxing is to fighting what Hungry Hungry Hippos is to fighting", but that he was eager to fight Boll nonetheless.
 When Boll heard of this, he wanted to know Seanbaby's age, height, weight and fighting experience since he "learned he wasn't fighting a midget."
 Seanbaby stated he sent said information to Boll, after which Boll chose not to appear on the program.
 Boll similarly declined to fight Canadian comedian Ron Sparks.

+The boxing matches are referred to in Radu Jude's 2023 feature film Do Not Expect Too Much from the End of the World.
+Boll appears in a cameo as himself directing a sci-fi horror movie and gets into conversation with the film's lead, a runner, Ilinca Manolache.

 Petition to retire

-In April 2008, The Guardian ran an article claiming Boll had promised to retire if an online petition at PetitionOnline.com asking him to do so received 1,000,000 signatures.
+In April 2008, The Guardian ran an article claiming Boll had promised to retire if an online petition at PetitionOnline asking him to do so received 1,000,000 signatures.
 A petition was later started on the site in response, with the 1,000,000 signature goal.